-Modern Retail's integration with CounterPoint allows your Shopify, Bigcommerce, WooCommerce or Magento website to synchronize data with CounterPoint.
-This article gives you an overview of how this integration works and the interaction between CounterPoint and your e-commerce website.
+Modern Retail's integration with Counterpoint allows your Shopify, Bigcommerce, WooCommerce or Magento website to synchronize data with Counterpoint.
+This article gives you an overview of how this integration works, as well as the interaction between Counterpoint and your e-commerce website.

-- Showing all in-store and online orders in CounterPoint gives you a complete view of your customers' in-store and online buying habits.
+- Showing all in-store and online orders in Counterpoint gives you a complete view of your customers' buying habits.

 - How frequently this integration runs is up to you, but most retailers find that a 30 or 60 minute interval works well.
 Shorter intervals are possible depending on your selected e-commerce platform.